ajot/retool_chatgpt_twilio_workflow/README.md

 # Retool Workflow for ChatGPT SMS Interaction

-This project provides a Retool Workflow for ChatGPT SMS interaction, allowing you to communicate with ChatGPT via SMS using a Twilio phone number.
+This project provides a [Retool Workflow](https://retool.com/products/workflows/) for ChatGPT SMS interaction, allowing you to communicate with ChatGPT via SMS using a Twilio phone number.

 There are two versions of the workflow included here, and you can choose the one that best suits your needs.
-The first version is simpler and does not save context, while the second version includes context saving using a Retool database.
+The first version is simpler and does not save context, while the second version includes context saving using a [Retool database](https://retool.com/products/database)

 1. v1 (Basic): Start with this version if you just want to try out ChatGPT SMS interaction without saving context history.
 2. v2 (Advanced): Use this version if you want to save context history and enable intelligent follow-up conversations with ChatGPT.
 You would need to setup a data storage (this workflow uses Retool Database by default, but you can choose a data storage of your choice.
 Here's a list of native [data integrations](https://retool.com/integrations/) supported by Retool.)